ankane/searchkick/README.md

 end
 ```

-If you need search across fields (which the `_all` field allowed), we recommend creating a similar field in your search data.
+If you need search across multiple fields, we recommend creating a similar field in your search data.

 ```ruby
 class Product < ApplicationRecord